 There are many apps for Android and iOS, which can tell, who is connected to your WiFi.
 But the best one is Fing.
 It’s a free app and is available for both Android and iOS.

 Like all the other apps, we have seen so far; Fing also shows you the list of all the connected device along with their IP and MAC address.
-But what make it different from rest, is its ability to pinpoint the device name and network card manufacturer.
+But what makes it different from rest, is its ability to pinpoint the device name and network card, manufacturer.

 Though, one thing missing in Fing is that it doesn’t give you a notification when a new device joins or leave the network.
 But luckily there one app on Android — WiFi Watch, which can do that.
 You can enable this notification option from the settings.

 Using the router to see the list of connected devices has both advantages and disadvantages.
 The good part is — you don’t have to install any app.
-But the bad part is, not every user has access to the router and even if they have, it still takes few extra clicks and the entire process in not quite convenient on mobile.
+But the bad part is, not every user has access to the router and even if they have, it still takes a few extra clicks and the entire process is not quite convenient on mobile.

 If you have dynamic DNS setup on your router, you don’t even have to be connected to that network, to see who is connected to your WiFi.
 This means you monitor your Home network from your office.